 1. Losing Sight of What’s Important

-In SEO, you are constantly making adjustments to your website for better crawling and indexing.
-It’s easy to get lost in “tricking” Google rather than focusing on the quality of the content your website provides.
+In China SEO and search engine optimization in general, you are constantly making adjustments to your website for better crawling and indexing.
+It’s easy to get lost in “tricking” Google or Baidu rather than focusing on the quality of the content your website provides.
 Your goal should always be to provide the best information in your industry.

 2. Forgetting to Conduct Regular Website Audits